schnsrw/file.sync/readme.md

 The application will use the default MySQL configuration from `application.yml`.
 Database credentials can be tweaked via the `DB_*` environment variables in `docker-compose.yml`.

+Redis is bundled in the compose file for caching.
+Ensure the Redis container is running if you start the application without Docker Compose.

 For local development without running the application container you can start the supporting databases using: